-- Application: A completed application for admission at least one year prior to the desired date of entrance. - Application Fee: A non-refundable application fee. - Official Transcripts: Official copies of all studies in each school attended (both inside and outside of the United States), beginning with secondary school.
+- Application: A completed application for admission at least one year prior to the desired date of entrance. - Official Transcripts: Official copies of all studies in each school attended (both inside and outside of the United States), beginning with secondary school.
 These records should include all marksheets, diplomas, and certificates issued during that time.
 The documents should also include an English translation and should be sent directly from the institutions issuing the transcripts.
-These transcripts must be provided approximately six months prior enrollment at Blue Mountain College. - Transcripts from Institutions Located Outside the United States: The applicant must request a COURSE BY COURSE REPORT from an educational evaluating agency.
-Contact the Office of Admissions for a list of acceptable agencies. - Transcripts from Institutions Located Within the United States: Transcripts from institutions located in the United States must be sent from these institutions directly to the Office of Admissions at Blue Mountain College.

-Standardized Test Satisfactory Scores: standardized English proficiency test scores must be prior submitted to enrollment at Blue Mountain College.
-Contact the Office of Admissions for a list of acceptable English proficiency examinations.

-- Adequate Financial Support: Affidavit of financial support that indicates adequate financial support and the source(s) of such support for year(s) of study at Blue Mountain College. - Expenses for Academic Year: The student must have on deposit in the Office of Business Affairs at the College sufficient funds to cover expenses for one academic year.
+These transcripts must be provided approximately six months prior to enrollment at Blue Mountain College. - Transcripts from Institutions Located Outside the United States: The applicant must request a COURSE BY COURSE REPORT from an educational evaluating agency.
+Contact the Office of Admissions for a list of acceptable agencies. - Transcripts from Institutions Located Within the United States: Transcripts from institutions located in the United States must be sent from these institutions directly to the Office of Admissions at Blue Mountain College. - Standardized Test Scores: Satisfactory standardized English proficiency test scores must be submitted prior to enrollment at Blue Mountain College.
+Contact the Office of Admissions for a list of acceptable English proficiency examinations. - Adequate Financial Support: Affidavit of financial support that indicates adequate financial support and the source(s) of such support for year(s) of study at Blue Mountain College. - Expenses for Academic Year: The student must have on deposit in the Business Office at the College sufficient funds to cover expenses for one academic year.
 This includes tuition, fees, room and board, books, personal living expenses, and an insurance premium.
 In addition, the applicant must provide evidence of sufficient financial support for personal living expenses such as vacation room and board, educational supplies, and transportation.

 - Insurance Policy: Prior to enrollment, international students must, through Blue Mountain College, pay the premium for a twelve-month insurance policy, which provides medical, medical evacuation, and repatriation coverage with Blue Mountain College as the trustee beneficiary. - College Housing Requirements: Applicants for College housing must submit a completed room application accompanied by a room deposit.
 This deposit serves as a damage deposit and is refundable, less any charges for damages, upon the student's written request within two week of having vacated College housing. - Additional Residence Needs: There are approximately 60 days in the calendar year (vacations and semester breaks) for which residence hall accommodations are not available. - Immunizations: Applicants should submit Mumps, Measles, and Rubella Immunization Certificate and be tested for Tuberculosis.
-This requirement is waived for students enrolled in online courses only.

-Blue College authorized Student Visa Department Form issued

-Blue Mountain College upon the formal admission of the student to the College.
-Each international student is required to have an I-20 Form before being allowed to register for classes.

-- English Language Proficiency Requirement: Applicants must demonstrate English language proficiency to register for academic courses.
-See Policy 2.03: Admissions or contact the Office of Admissions for minimum scores required. - Degree-seeking: All international students must be degree-seeking.
+This requirement is waived for students enrolled in online courses only. - Student Visa: Blue Mountain College is authorized to admit international students on the F-1 (Student Visa).
+The Student Visa is issued by the U.S. Department of State on the basis of a completed I-20 Form issued by Blue Mountain College upon the formal admission of the student to the College.
+Each international student is required to have an I-20 Form before being allowed to register for classes. - English Language Proficiency Requirement: Applicants must demonstrate English language proficiency to register for academic courses.
+[See Policy 2.03: Admissions or contact the Office of Admissions for minimum scores required.] - Degree-seeking: All international students must be degree -seeking.